shah-zeb-naveed/data-science-notes/README.md

       - Differential privacy: protects individual while sharing group stats
     - Compactness vs fairness trade-off: compression might impact unfairly
   - use package slike AI 360 and fairlearn to detect and mitigate bias
+51. Error Analysis:
+    - Use strategic approach to decide what to tackle first to get highest ROI. e.g. focus on strata giving most error, can further see what specific characterists
+    - estimate bias and variance helps determine next steps
+    - analyze errors between training/dev/test sets to determine if there's a variance problem, data mismatch or avoidable bias by comparing to human-level performance.
+    - chain of assumptions in ML: tuning params for lower training error, regularization/bigger train set for lower dev error, bigger dev set for lower test eror, change dev set or cost function for lower real world errors
+    - early stopping: one knob affects training and dev so Andrew Ng doesn't like it

  # Resources